kaivandezand/WS-20-DO-KV/slides.md

 * Not a conversation from heart
 * Sounds True method
-    * Provoking questions should enhance employee reflecting
+    * Provoking questions enhances reflection
     * Colleagues convene and give notes afterwards
     > Goal: do not feel judged and share your feedback!
 <!-- .slide: data-transition="linear" -->